rok-git/listKindleBooks/README.md

 ## What?

-This program creates a CSV file containing some info (ASIN, title, author, publisher, publicatiopn date, purchase date, authors' pronunciation, publishers' pronunciation) for purchaesed kindle books.
+This program creates a CSV file containing some info (ASIN, title, author, publisher, publicatiopn date, purchase date, pronunciation of the title, pronunciation of authors) for purchaesed kindle books.
 These information are picked up from the cache file Kindle.app uses (~/Library/Application\ Support/Kindle/Cache/KindleSyncMetadataCache.xml).

 ## How?